hamadmarri/gamma-text-editor/README.md

 ### highlight
-is responsible for highlighting the selected text by user.
+Is responsible for highlighting the selected text by user.
 It\
 highlights all occurrences of selected text.

 ### message_notify
-is responsible of displaying notification\
+Is responsible of displaying notification\
 messages (file saved, opened file, ...)\
 the default message is placed on top right corner\
 default message time is 7.5 seconds, which is the time\